- Loading data

 Also, given we’re building a graph database, the system should be able to handle arbitrarily dense interconnected data and complex queries.
 It should not be confined by pre-optimization of certain edges, or other tricks to make queries run fast.

 Finally, running and maintaining such a system should be easy to the engineers.
 And that’s only possible if the system is as simple as it can be, and every piece of complexity introduced to the system is carefully weighted.

-Manish will be giving a talk about Dgraph at Gophercon India on 24-25th Feb.
-If you’re attending the conference, find him to talk about all things Dgraph.
+I’ll be giving a talk about Dgraph at Gophercon India on 24-25th Feb.
+So, if you’re interested in learning about it, come find me.

 Top image: Hubble Gazes at a Cosmic Megamaser